5 Mistakes Companies Make with Business Process Automation Projects

 1. Applying 'one size fits all' approach to unique business needs

 Pre-packaged solutions are designed in advance to meet general business requirements for many users.
-This makes it difficult to go beyond basic functionality, and have a solution that really meets your specific requirements.
-Who else runs their business the same as yours?
+This makes it difficult to have a solution that really meets your specific requirements.
+Who else runs their business the same way you run yours?
 Customization is also crucial for software usability and user adoption.
 And an operational system that reflects your unique business processes can give you a competitive advantage through cost containment or customer service.

 2. Assuming 'build apps' means coding

 There are lots of options when it comes to building your own applications.
 You could have programmers code a custom application from scratch, with all the associated risks, costs and delays inherent in that approach.
 Then there are low-code application development options that simplify the process for the programmers.
-But better yet – there are no-code, point and click products that can be utilized by a broad range of hands-on business and technical staff throughout the organization to build functionally rich business process applications, without coding.
+But better yet – there are fully declarative, point-and-click products that can be utilized by a broad range of hands-on business and technical staff throughout the organization to build functionally rich business process applications, without coding.
 Whether you are a seasoned IT professional or a departmental business analyst, your time is valuable so choose wisely.

 3. Undervaluing mission-critical business processes

 A wide range of business application software options means a wide range of price points, so it's easy to get distracted by price.
-Pre-packaged solutions and simple ‘forms’ tools commonly offer budget-friendly prices, but applications suited to your specific business processes can be more cost-effective in the long run if they deliver higher value.
-The value comes from how well the solution really meets your organization’s needs, and how much time is actually saved overall across the entire business process.
+Pre-packaged solutions and simple ‘forms' tools commonly offer budget-friendly prices, but only provide basic functionality.
+The true value comes from how easily the product lets you build a solution while still fully supporting the real, and possibly complex, business process requirements to meet your organization's needs.
 If it is an important business process, it is worth getting right.

 4. Thinking short-term